Frank Gardner (racing driver): Career

-He won his class at Le Mans in 1961 sharing a works Lotus Elite with David Hobbs.
+Gardner won his class at Le Mans in 1961 sharing a works Lotus Elite with David Hobbs.

-Gardner also travelled to the United States and drove in the Sports Car Club of America's newly established Trans-Am Series in 1966, finishing the last race of the inaugural season at the Riverside International Raceway 4 hour race in 4th place outright and winning the Under 2L division driving a Lotus Cortina.
+Gardner also travelled to the United States and drove in the Sports Car Club of America's newly established Trans-Am Series in 1966, finishing the last race of the inaugural season at the Riverside International Raceway 4 hour race in fourth place outright and winning the Under 2L division driving a Lotus Cortina.
 Gardner was among a number of Australians who drove in the early years of the Trans-Am, including Allan Moffat, Harry Firth and Horst Kwech.
-In 1968 he had his first and only NASCAR start at Rockingham driving a Ford.
+In 1968, he had his first and only NASCAR start at Rockingham driving a Ford.